alihuss1017/AllNBAPredictionTool/README.md

 ## EVALUATION METRICS USED

 Precision: TP/(TP+FP).
-Of all NBA players predicted to make an all-NBA team(y=1), what fraction actually made an all-NBA team?
+Of all NBA players predicted to make an all-NBA team, what fraction actually made an all-NBA team?

 Recall: TP/(TP+FN).
 Of all NBA players predicted to make an all-NBA team, what fraction was correctly predicted to make an all-NBA team?